Applying for the disabled employee status

 • an equivalent certificate.

 All requests must be signed.
-It should be noted that in the case of a protected adult, the application must be signed by their legal representative or their legal administrator.
+Please note that in the case of a protected adult, the application must be signed by their legal representative or their legal administrator.

 The Medical Commission may ask the applicant or an expert for any document they deem useful or essential to make a decision on whether to grant disabled employee status.